The Great Gatsby: Writing and production

 Despite his ongoing marital tension, Fitzgerald continued to write steadily and submitted a near-final version of the manuscript to his editor, Maxwell Perkins, on October 27.
 Perkins informed him in a November letter that Gatsby was too vague as a character and that his wealth and business, respectively, needed a convincing explanation.
 Fitzgerald thanked Perkins for his detailed criticisms and claimed that such feedback would enable him to perfect the manuscript.
 Having relocated with his wife to Rome, Fitzgerald made revisions to the manuscript throughout the winter.

 Content after a few rounds of revision, Fitzgerald submitted the final version in February 1925.
 Fitzgerald's alterations included extensive revisions of the sixth and eighth chapters.
 He declined an offer of $10,000 for the serial rights to the book so that it could be published sooner.
 He received a $3,939 advance in 1923 and would receive $1,981.25 upon publication.

+Serialized versions of the story first appeared in 1926, with a condensed version appearing in the Altoona Tribune in February, and another appearing in The Famous Story Magazine beginning in April.